igcbioinformatics/ADER/material/Practical.md

 Using services such as Galaxy, the genome indexing step is hidden from the user.
 When performing the alignment in Galaxy, you usually have two options: either you provide a fasta with the reference genome, or you select an available pre-built genome.
 When using an available genome, the indexing step was already performed, while if you provide your own fasta of the genome, an indexing step will have to be performed before the alignment step.
 If your genome of interest is relatively large (roughly >100Mb), it is more efficient to have it pre-built, particularly if you're reusing it often.
 For this, you will need to ask the persons managing the service you're using.
 Moreover, the transformation from SAM to BAM and the BAM indexing steps are usually also transparent.
 <br/>

-**TASK**: In Galaxy, run Hisat2 on the 20150821.A-2_BGVR_P218 R1 file (in single-end mode) against the Drosophila genome that should be prebuilt in your Galaxy instance (you only need to set the parameter for input fastq and the genome).
-Now run the same, but using as genome the fasta for the Drosophila genome that you downloaded previously (you'll need to upload it into Galaxy).
-Compare the differences in the time it takes.
+**TASK**: In Galaxy, run Hisat2 on the 20150821.A-2_BGVR_P218 R1 file (in single-end mode) like you did before, but using as genome the fasta for the Drosophila genome that you downloaded previously (you'll need to upload it into Galaxy).
+Compare the differences in the time it takes to run Hisat2.
 <br/>

 **QUESTION**:: Which took longer: the one with the prebuilt genome index or the one where you passed the genome fasta?
 <details><summary>Click Here to see the answer</summary><p>
-The alignment using the prebuilt genome index took much less time.
+The alignment using the prebuilt genome index took much less time, since the genome index was already generated.
 </p></details>
 <br/>